sciZer0/7/v/README.md

 <b>
 For reference
 <br><br>
-the Solana blockchain, at its best times, processed about 30 million transactions per day, at the peak, 65 million, and is already capable of over 400 million per day — with the potential to process 60 billion transactions per day in the future.
+The Solana blockchain, at its best times, processed about 30 million transactions per day, at the peak, 65 million, and is already capable of over 400 million — with the potential to process 60 billion transactions per day in the future.
 So massive votes aren't any problem now in terms of technology.
 <br><br>
 Plus, Garbage-Collecting technologies help reduce the blockchain's storage of no longer used/maintained data.